farTooOld/3D_STEP-Colorizer-App/README.md

 **Helpful Info Prior to Installation**
 Download the STEP_Colorizer_v11r0_ (for your system) Pre.zip

 It contains all the files.
+There is a Backup Folder containing the included STEP files.

 The App (.zip) contains a Selection of Stock-Parts provided for Ease-Of-Use.